PushpanjaliPrasad13/Job-Salary-Analysis-PBI-Dashboard-/README.md

 The project follows a structured development lifecycle, moving from business requirements  to data modeling and finally to interactive visualization.

-# Key Dashboards & Features:
+# Key Dashboards & Features

 -  1. Salary Overview (High-Level Summary)
    KPIs at a Glance: Tracks $145.7K Avg Salary and a 33.2% Remote Work rate.

 -  Demographic Analysis: Visualizes salary distribution by Experience Bucket (showing a clear scaling from $121.5K for entry-level to $160.6K for 10+ years) and Education Level (peaking at     $164K for PhD holders).

 -  Company Dynamics: A donut chart breakdown showing that Enterprise companies offer the highest average salaries ($169.6K).

 -  2. Salary Drivers Analysis
    Skills & Certifications: Identifies how technical depth impacts pay.
 Salaries scale up to $153K as the count of skills increases.

 -  Industry Treemap: A granular view of compensation across sectors like Technology ($145.9K) and Education ($146K).

 -  3. Job Role Analysis
 -  Top Earners: Highlights AI Engineers ($173K) and Machine Learning Engineers ($163K) as the highest-paying roles in the current dataset.

 -  Experience Correlation: A detailed matrix showing how specific roles, such as Product Managers, see significant jumps as they move into the 10+ year experience bracket ($171.92K).

 -  4. Remote Work Analysis
    Salary Parity: Compares compensation across Remote ($154K), Onsite ($149K), and Hybrid ($149K) models.

 -  Industry Adoption: Tracks which sectors, led by Finance and Consulting, are leading the charge in remote job volume.

 # Technical Stack & Skills
 - Tool: Power BI Desktop